thibaudcolas/curlylint/README.md

 It works with [Django’s templates][djangotemplates] too, it should work with [Twig](https://twig.symfony.com/) and similar template languages.
-It should work fine with any kind of HTML 4 and 5, hovewer XHTML is not supported.
+It should work fine with any kind of HTML 4 and 5, however XHTML is not supported.

 This linter parses both HTML and Jinja tags and will report mismatched